 Soldiers would hollow long tracts of earth and then, when the time was right, simply remove the overhead cover.
 But what they saved in blood they paid for in time lost; tunneling was the slowest way to build trenches.

-WW1 Photos Capture A Desperate, Bloody Stalemate
+How World War I Photos Capture The Desperate, Bloody Stalemate

 First, there were the trenches at the front, typically separated from enemy trenches by just 50 to 250 yards of open field called "no man's land."
 It was a killing field, spotted with barbed wire, landmines, and fallen soldiers killed in failed midnight raids.